Memorial Day 2021

 Also, as you drive through the cemetery over Memorial Day weekend, you will see a poster for each war that the cemetery has interred soldiers from.
 One soldier or unit is featured as a representative from their war.
 You can view this outdoor exhibit all weekend from 9:00 am to 4:00 pm and on Memorial Day from 9:30 am to 3:30 pm.
 The park will also lay a wreath to honor all fallen veterans on Monday, May 31st, 2021.

-Established in May 1864 as a final resting place for Union soldiers who died in Louisiana during the Civil War, the 15,000 headstones in the cemetery mark the gravesites of veterans of the Spanish-American War, World Wars I and II, and the Vietnam War.
+Established in May 1864 as a final resting place for Union soldiers who died in Louisiana during the Civil War, Chalmette National Cemetery's more than 14,000 headstones mark the gravesites of veterans of the War of 1812, Civil War, Spanish-American War, World Wars I and II, and the Vietnam War.
 Four Americans who fought in the War of 1812 are buried here, though only one of them took part in the Battle of New Orleans.
 The national cemetery is located on the site of the Battle of New Orleans in 1815, next to Chalmette Battlefield.
-Click here for frequently asked questions.

 Questions regarding interments at the national cemetery should be directed to the park superintendent's office at 504-589-3882 ext.
 108.